dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 dbt supports the specification of BigQuery labels for the tables and <Term id="view">views</Term> that it creates.
 These labels can be specified using the `labels` model config.

 The `labels` config can be provided in a model config, or in the `dbt_project.yml` file, as shown below.

+**Note:** Per BigQuery requirements, both key-value pair entries for labels have a maximum length of 63 characters.

 **Configuring labels in a model file**